markwoodhall/markwoodhall.com/resources/templates/md/pages/about.md

 [Twitter](http://twitter.com/markwoodhall) | [Email](mailto:mark.woodhall@gmail.com) | [Skype](skype:markwoodhall1?call) | [Blog](http://www.markwoodhall.com)

-I'm Mark, a passionate, 32 year old software developer based in the West Midlands, England.
-I've spent the last 10+ years developing using C# on the .NET framework.
+I'm Mark, a passionate and enthusiastic software developer based in the West Midlands, England.
+I've spent the last 12+ years developing using a range of technologies.

 In that time I've used a range of technologies while continually learning and improving as both a developer and a team member.